Last updated 4th May 2021:

 As part of our support to GCA members we are working to help you navigate the Brexit maze by picking out salient links and points relevant to the greeting card industry.

 Please find below the top-line information on trading internationally post-Brexit.
-There is more detailed information in the Members’ Library.
+There is more detailed information in the Members’ Library, and links to further information below.

-On 11th February 20021 the government announced a £20 million SME Brexit Support Fund, offering support to help small businesses adjust to new customs procedures, rules of origin, and VAT rules when trading with the EU.
+From 15th March 2021 smaller businesses can apply for grants of up to £2,000 to help them adapt to new customs and tax rules when trading with the EU.
+This Brexit Support Fund, offers support to help small businesses adjust to new customs procedures, rules of origin, and VAT rules when trading with the EU.

 UK Transition out of the EU